emscripten-core/emscripten/site/source/docs/optimizing/Optimizing-Code.rst

 C++ exceptions
 --------------

-Catching C++ exceptions is turned off by default in ``-O1`` (and above).
-This prevents the generation of ``try-catch`` blocks, which lets the code run much faster, and also makes the code smaller.
+Catching C++ exceptions (specifically, emitting catch blocks) is turned off by default in ``-O1`` (and above).
+Due to how asm.js/wasm currently implement exceptions, this makes the code much smaller and faster (eventually, wasm should gain native support for exceptions, and not have this isue).

 To re-enable exceptions in optimized code, run *emcc* with ``-s DISABLE_EXCEPTION_CATCHING=0`` (see `src/settings.js <https://github.com/kripken/emscripten/blob/master/src/settings.js>`_).

+.. note:: When exception catching is disabled, a thrown exception terminates the application.
+In other words, an exception is still thrown, but it isn't caught.

-.. note:: Removing catching of exceptions helps a lot with speed, but for code size you should build with `-fno-exceptions` to really get rid of all exceptions code overhead, as it may contain thrown exceptions that are never caught (e.g. just using std::vector can have that). `-fno-rtti` may help as well.
+.. note:: Even with catch blocks not being emitted, there is some code size overhead unless you build your source files with ``-fno-exceptions``, which will omit all exceptions support code (for example, it will avoid creating proper C++ exception objects in errors in std::vector, and just abort the application if they occur). `-fno-rtti` may help as well.

 Memory Growth
 -------------